-The Prince William Sound Regional Citizens' Advisory Council is a non-profit corporation that derives its authority from the Oil Pollution Act of 1990 and from a contract with Alyeska Pipeline Service Company.
 The Council works to observe, verify, advise, and inform government, citizens, and industry about the safety of crude oil transportation through Prince William Sound.
-Our 18 member organizations represent communities impacted by the Exxon Valdez oil spill, as well as Alaska Native, aquaculture, commercial fishing, environmental, scientific, recreation, and tourism interests.
+Our member organizations represent communities impacted by the Exxon Valdez oil spill, as well as Alaska Native, aquaculture, commercial fishing, environmental, recreation, and tourism interests.

-| How does the Council work? |
+How Does the Council Work?

-The Council would not be able to fulfill its mission without many dedicated volunteers who work endless hours on our Board and advisory committees.
+The Council would not be able to fulfill its mission without many dedicated volunteers who work endless hours on our Board and committees.
 Our volunteers are interested local citizens and technical experts who participate in our work to keep the environment and our communities safe from a future spill.